The Benefits of Taking a Cash Offer for Your Home

 When you sell a house for cash, you’re typically selling it in “as is” condition.
 Therefore, you don’t have to spend additional money fixing up the house for prospective buyers.
 A few necessary repairs here and there may increase cash offers if you’re selling your home to individuals, not investors.

 This perk means you don’t have to spend a dime on marketing, either.
-Real estate agents must advertise open houses; these walk-in events may require additional costs, like home staging and catering.
+Real estate agents must advertise open houses; these walk-in events may require additional costs, like home staging ($2,000-$5,000) and catering ($300-$800 per event).
 Home sellers handling their own sales also have to pay for marketing.

-There are additional worries, like squatting, break-ins, and pest control problems.
+There are additional worries, like squatting (up 50% in vacant properties since 2019), break-ins, and pest control problems.
 Vacant inherited homes are more vulnerable to squatting, derelict conditions, trespassing, and injuries.
-As the new owner, you’re responsible for injuries that occur on the property; that includes trespassers.
+As the new owner, you’re responsible for injuries that occur on the property; that includes trespassers under premises liability laws.

 The home’s location may be too far away or not your ideal setting.
 There are plenty of reasons why owners want to unload inherited homes.
 Luckily, you don’t have to go through a traditional real estate agent to do it.